riceissa/issarice.com/README.md

 licensed GPL v2 or higher or BSD 3-clause); the BSD 3-clause license is reproduced below.

-For `css/`, `solarized_light.css`, is MIT licensed because it uses Solarized colors.
-The other files are CC0.

 All the files in `images/` except `identification-photo.jpg` are CC0.
 For the exception, I don't remember if the photographer has allowed me to license it freely.